paulross/svfsc/docs/Sphinx/source/introduction.rst

 A Sparse Virtual File (SVF) is represented internally as a map of blocks of data with the key being their file offsets.
 Any write to an SVF will coalesce these blocks where possible.
+There is no cache punting strategy implemented so an SVF always accumulates data.
 A Sparse Virtual File System (SVFS) is an extension of this to provide a key/value store where the key is a file ID and the value a Sparse Virtual File.